-- Enrolled Drew University Bachelor of Arts students must receive permission PRIOR to taking courses at another institution in order for the credits to transfer to Drew.
+- Enrolled Drew University bachelor’s students must receive permission PRIOR to taking courses at another institution in order for the credits to transfer to Drew.

 - Students planning to study away in the U.S. for a Fall or Spring semester or an entire academic year must also file a Pre-Approval for Credit Study Elsewhere form available online.

 - Students must obtain the approval of their academic adviser and the appropriate department chair if they would like a course transferred for major or minor credit.
 After obtaining all necessary signatures, a student must submit the form to the registrar for final approval.